MATS & MAKERS

 G-Mat Custom Surfmats are hand-built in the UK by Graeme Webster for mat surfers all over the globe.
 Graeme has been building mats since early 2011, having been schooled in the art by Dale Solomonson and, latterly, Paul Gross.

-Custom mats take a long time to design and build so are more expensive than the other brands available with prices starting at £230 GBP plus shipping.
+Custom mats take a long time to design and build so are more expensive than standard models, with prices starting at £240 GBP plus shipping.
 That's still half the price of a surfboard!

 Matts Surfmats are made by Matt Fedden at his workshop in the UK.
 The mats are made with lightweight high quality material.
 Each mat is unique, built individually following a conversation/collaboration with the mat rider.